Did you know cigarette butts are the most frequently littered item?

 Littered cigarette butts can start fires

-Improperly disposed of cigarrette butts can start both wildfires and structure fires, negatively impacing local wildlife and requiring major costs to put out, in addition to possible loss of life.
+Improperly disposed of cigarette butts can start both wildfires and structure fires, negatively impacting local wildlife and costing hundreds of thousands of dollars in damages and recovery costs, in addition to possible loss of life.

 SOLVE hosts over 900 volunteer events each year throughout the state, find your favorite event using our opportunity search.